Greg Manusky: Washington Redskins (first stint)

-After 12 years of playing for three different teams, including the Washington Redskins, the Minnesota Vikings, and the Kansas City Chiefs, Manusky began his coaching career in 2001 as a linebacker coach under Marty Schottenheimer at the Washington Redskins.
+After 12 years of playing linebacker for three different teams, including the Washington Redskins, the Minnesota Vikings, and the Kansas City Chiefs, Manusky began his coaching career as a volunteer training camp assistant for the Tampa Bay Buccaneers in 2000, assisting his former Vikings defensive coordinator Tony Dungy with linebackers and special teams.
+His first full-time coaching position was in 2001, as he was hired as linebackers coach for the Washington Redskins under Marty Schottenheimer, who Manusky played for during his time on the Chiefs.

 San Diego Chargers

-Following his first season as a linebacker coach in Washington, the San Diego Chargers hired him as their outside linebackers coach.
-He remained in this position for six years.
-After the San Diego Chargers ended their season 14–2, Manusky was offered a defensive coordinator position with the San Francisco 49ers in 2007.
+Manusky followed Schottenheimer from Washington to the San Diego Chargers in 2002, as Schottenheimer, newly hired as the Chargers head coach, named Manusky linebackers coach.
+He remained in this position for five seasons.
+After the San Diego Chargers finished the 2006 season with a 14–2 record, Manusky accepted a defensive coordinator position with the San Francisco 49ers for the 2007 season.

 San Francisco 49ers

 Manusky spent four years as the San Francisco 49ers under 49ers head coach Mike Singletary.
 After the 2010 season, Singeltary was fired by the team.
 Former Stanford University head coach Jim Harbaugh replaced Singletary.
 Harbaugh gave Manusky permission to interview with other teams.
 Manusky ultimately accepted the defensive coordinator job with the Chargers, with whom he had previously worked as a linebackers coach.